chocolatey-community/chocolatey-au/.github/ISSUE_TEMPLATE/zNewRelease.md

 - [ ] Make sure all issues in the upcoming milestone have only one type label associated (A type label would be labels such as `Feature`, `Improvement`, `Enhancement`, `Bug Fix`, etc).
 - [ ] If the GitHub milestone issues are still open, confirm that they are done before moving on.
 If they are in fact done, apply the `Done` label and close the issue.
 - [ ] Update the GitHub milestones description if there is a need for any custom words that should be part of the release notes.
-- [ ] Run the following command to generate release notes `gitreleasemanager.exe -m <release_version_here> --token $env:GITRELEASEMANAGER_PAT -o chocolatey-community -r chocolatey-au`
+- [ ] Run the following command to generate release notes `gitreleasemanager.exe create -m <release_version_here> --token $env:GITRELEASEMANAGER_PAT -o chocolatey-community -r chocolatey-au`
   - [ ] **NOTE:** This expects that you have GitReleaseManager installed.
 If you do not, it can be installed with `choco install gitreleasemanager.portable --confirm`
   - [ ] **NOTE:** If doing an alpha/beta release, don't run this step, instead generate the release notes manually.
 GitReleaseManager uses labels and milestones to generate the release notes, and therefore won't understand what needs to be done, especially when there are multiple alpha/beta releases.
   - [ ] Before running the above command, make sure you have set the environment variable `GITRELEASEMANAGER_PAT` to your own access token.
 This can be set through PowerShell with `$env:GITRELEASEMANAGER_PAT = "<token>"`.
 This token requires access to the labels, milestones, issues, pull requests and releases API.